-5. Tenant receivable and bad debts
+5. Accounts receivable and bad debts

 Management individually reviews all accounts receivable periodically and assesses the portions, if any, of the balance that will not be collected.
-Tenant accounts receivable are charged to bad debt expense when they are determined to be uncollectible based upon a periodic review of the accounts by management.
+Tenant accounts receivable are charged to bad debt expense when they are determined to be uncollectible based on management's prior experience with similar types of receivables and periodic aging.
 Accounting principles generally accepted in the United States of America require that the allowance method be used to recognize bad debts; however, the effect of using the direct write-off method is not materially different from the results that would have been obtained under the allowance method.